shredthaGNAR/list-of-my-starred-repos/README.md

 * [deseven/iCanHazShortcut](https://github.com/deseven/iCanHazShortcut): simple shortcut manager for macOS
 * [dedoussis/icloud-hide-my-email-browser-extension](https://github.com/dedoussis/icloud-hide-my-email-browser-extension): Enjoy iCloud's Hide My Email service in your favourite browser
 * [nicolodiamante/icloud-nosync](https://github.com/nicolodiamante/icloud-nosync): Take control of your iCloud Drive files with iCloud NoSync - the ultimate utility for effortless sync and management!
 Get the edge you need to stay organized and up-to-date.
+* [au2001/icloud-passwords-firefox](https://github.com/au2001/icloud-passwords-firefox): Firefox extension which lets you use your passwords stored on iCloud Keychain®.
 * [farnots/iCloudDownloader](https://github.com/farnots/iCloudDownloader): CLI for downloading iCloud file
 * [elrumo/icon-brew](https://github.com/elrumo/icon-brew): A free and open source icon pack.
 With hundreds of icons and new ones being added weekly.
 * [jenstornell/icon-flood](https://github.com/jenstornell/icon-flood): Hand picked SVG icon packs with at least 200 icons